MicrosoftDocs/msteams-docs/msteams-platform/toolkit/accounts.md

 ---
 # Prepare accounts to build Teams apps

-To create a Teams app, you need a Microsoft 365 account with valid subscription and to host the backend resources on Azure, you need an Azure account.
+To create a Teams app, you need the Microsoft 365 account with valid subscription and to host the backend resources on Azure, you need an Azure account.

 ## Microsoft 365 account